biolink/biolink-model/docs/OrganismalEntity.md

 # Class: OrganismalEntity

-A named entity that is either a part of an organism, a whole organism, population or clade of organisms, excluding molecular entities
+A named entity that is either a part of an organism, a whole organism, population or clade of organisms, excluding chemical entities

 URI: [biolink:OrganismalEntity](https://w3id.org/biolink/vocab/OrganismalEntity)